 Every CSA has a slightly different pick-up schedule, cost and quantity of produce.
 Luther encourages staff and faculty to browse through all options so you can find the program that will work best for you and your family.
 More detailed information is linked to the farm names below.
 The sign-up deadline is April 15th, but early registration is strongly encouraged.
 This program is co-sponsored by the Health Care Fund, Wellness Program and Center for Sustainable Communities.

-By May 1st subscribe to your CSA (list of options) and pay in full.
+By early May, subscribe to your CSA (list of options) and pay in full.
 Officially enroll in the reimbursement program with Luther by completing the CSA registration form which is now available for 2021.
 Participate in two food education events.
 Reimbursement will be handled through payroll.
 As it is considered a benefit of employment the CSA reimbursement will be taxable.

 As part of this program all participating households are asked to participate in two food education events throughout the season.
 These food events are intended to bring people from different parts of campus together in community to learn a new skill while enjoying tasty season foods.
 The full list of food education events will be available soon!
 We will host classes here at Luther College on Wednesdays from 12:00-12:30 or 1:00 PM.